-Citizens is party to reinsurance arrangements that provide coverage into 2018, including a traditional aggregate catastrophic excess of loss agreement as well as an aggregate catastrophe bond placed in the capital markets.
+Citizens is party to reinsurance arrangements that provide coverage into 2019, including a traditional aggregate catastrophic excess of loss agreements as well as aggregate catastrophe bonds placed in the capital markets.
 Premiums ceded under multi-year contracts are determined before each contractual reset period and are based upon defined risk parameters within the contracts that may result in increases or decreases to premiums ceded.
 Such adjustments to premiums ceded are included in the treaty year to which they apply.
-On May 3, 2017, the multi-year reinsurance arrangement with Everglades Re II that provided coverage of \$300 million was terminated as a result of the early redemption of the Everglades Re II Series 2015-1 bonds.
+On May 3, 2017, the multi-year reinsurance arrangement with Everglades Re II that provided coverage of \$300,000 was terminated as a result of the early redemption of the Everglades Re II Series 2015-1 bonds.
 These bonds were redeemed at par and were not subject to a call premium.